serhiipylypchuk1991/WebixTestTask/README.md

 4) Second cell: Users view
     - Create List and Chart and load the same “data/users.js” to both of them - Have done!

     - Enable List filtering via a Text input - Have done!

     - Enable sorting via related buttons - Have done!

     - Add “Delete” icons to all list items to remove the corresponding items - Have done!

     - Highlight first 5 items (add some different background to them) - Have done!
  - Have done!

+ 5) Third cell: Products view, hierarchy
+    - Create a TreeTable with company products - Have done!

+    - Load “products.js” - Have done!

+    - Provide a template for displaying expand/collapse and folder icons in the “title” column - Have done!

+    - Enable cell selection - Have done!

+    - Open all branches after data is loaded - Have done!
+ - Have done!